skip to content

 core vs optional grammar

-The changes to noun paradigms which were complete by 1150 pass to both the core grammar and the optional grammar of eME.
-Changes to noun paradigms which were underway in early Middle English pass to the core grammar but not to the optional grammar.
+The changes to adjective paradigms which were complete by 1150 are shared by the core grammar and the optional grammar of eME.
+Changes which were underway in early Middle English are found in the core grammar but not in the optional grammar.
 For a detailed discussion, see Normalisation 3: grammar.

 The core grammar, which has fewer anomalies and exceptions, is aimed at the beginner.
 This is the grammar that appears in Audrey and the attercop, book 1 of Englisc buten taeres (the first 800 words).
 The optional grammar, which inherits more of OE's anomalies and exceptions, appears in normalised versions of OE and ME texts, and in the weblog of this site.